yocto-8/yocto-8/README.md

 - But hey, it's going to look cool.
 Hopefully.
 If I even have the motivation to do progress past the 3 first days. `"A" * 9999`

 This is not really intended to be practical, though.

-# Current progress

-Pretty much nothing is done, on the software and hardware side.

 # Design challenges